jako218/comp3001/README.md

 or use `brew install google-app-engine` if on a mac.

 You'll also need to make sure you've got the correct python requirements installed.
-You can do this by created and using a virtual environment:
+You can do this by creating and using a virtual environment:

 ```
 $ cd comp3001